-Located near the Cathedral of St. Paul, the James J. Hill House is a Gilded Age mansion that was the residence of James J. Hill and his family.
-Hill built the Great Northern Railway.
-The house is open year round Wednesday-Sunday for guided tours, but reservations are recommended.
+Located near the Cathedral of St. Paul, the James J Hill House is a Gilded Age mansion.
+James J. Hill, who built the Great Northern Railway, and his family resided in the mansion during the mid to late 1800s.
+Now part of the Minnesota Historical Society (MNHS), the house is open year round Wednesday-Sunday for guided tours, but MNHS recommends reservations.
 The art gallery is open daily.

-The art gallery was built by James J. Hill to showcase is collection of French landscape paintings, much of which is now owned by the Minneapolis Institute of Art.
+Hill built the art gallery to showcase his collection of French landscape paintings, much of which is now owned by the Minneapolis Institute of Art.
 Today, the gallery displays rotating exhibits.
-Current exhibits can be found here.
-Usually, visitors can view the Art Gallery exhibits for free as part of a James J. Hill House tour or separately with a $2 art gallery admission.
+MNHS describes current exhibits here.
+Usually, visitors can view the art gallery exhibits as part of a house tour or separately with a $2 art gallery admission.

 One of the features of this historic home is the recently restored 1891 pipe organ.
 In 2018, MNHS spent over $100,000 to bring the organ back to reliable and playable condition.
 Dobson Pipe Organ Builders in Iowa performed the rehab.
 Work included fighting deterioration of original wood and leather and releathering portions, repairing pipework, and replacing irreparable elements with new, but historically accurate, parts.